Summary of Generation 6

 Our household actually had another very uncommon member, Techna the robot.
 They are one of the first prototypes of domestic robots with independent A.I. built by the company uncle Steve used to work with, and I can say we have been great friends since the very day they were activated for the first time.

 People often consider robots just like any other electronic appliance in their houses, and I've never been able to perceive any emotions coming from them either.
-However, from the way they always behaved with us, I was sure their mind had to be quite close to ours.
+However, from the way they always behaved with us, I was sure their mind had to be quite similar to ours.

 I mean, they were always helpful and eager to have fun with us, the fact that their CPU activity wasn't compatible with my telepathy could really make any difference?
 Surely not for me.